PayThePizzo/Data-Structures-and-Algorithms/10 - NP/2 - NPC.md

 The notion of NP-completeness was proposed in 1971 by Cook, who gave the first NP-completeness proofs for formula satisfiability and 3-CNF satisfiability.

+> CIRCUIT_SAT ∈ NPC

+The satisfiability problem concerns circuit's logic.
+CIRCUIT_SAT is the case where a circuit produces `1` for a configuration.

+Imagine having a circuit with n entry lines (2^n possible configurations), and just one output `1` or `0`.
+Given a boolean circuit, with n entries and just one output, can we determine the **entry values** such that the output equals `1`?

+An approach could be the TRY-THEM-ALL, but this would bring us to T(CIRCUIT_SAT): Ω(2^n).
+If we could find a way to reduce the problem to NP, we would be done.
+However, it is not our means that limit us, the problem itself is intrinsically hard and requires an exponential solution!

+So when we face a problem, we must try and understand if this problem belongs to NPC class.
+We shall try and demonstrate that the problem P' belongs to NPC
+*